 The school vacation periods are published in advance.
 Student absences or early dismissals are not permitted one day prior to or immediately following a scheduled school vacation or the week of semester final exams.
-Final exams to accommodate family vacations may not be moved, except by prior approval of the principal's office or his or her designee.
+Final exams to accommodate family vacations may not be moved, except by prior approval of the principal's office.
 Students who are absent prior to or immediately following a scheduled school vacation will be considered unexcused.
-It is an absolute requirement for parents of students who are ill for those days, prior to or after vacation periods, to provide a written documentation to administration.
+It is an absolute requirement for parents of students who are ill for those days, prior to or after vacation periods, to provide a written explanation to administration.